All About Giuditta

 Meet Artist Giuditta

-Giuditta is currently working and residing in Berlin, Germany while her work continues to gain international recognition.
+She currently lives and works in Berlin, Germany, while her work continues to gain international recognition.

 A statement from Giuditta…